bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 ![Model](https://github.com/bek817/TrusttoBlockchain/blob/main/Linux3.JPG)

-Webpage opens too, so I think networking options should not need to install at least for basic browsing
+Webpage opens too, so I think Virtualbox networking options should not need to install at least for basic browsing